pvd-nerd/ARR-Suite/prerequisites.md

 # Networking
 - Set up static IP addresses and DNS servers on both servers.
 - Recommend a DMZ subnet isolated from the rest of your network.
-- The router/firewall must be able to port forward (Only required if you want Plex and Overseerr publicly accessible outside your network)
+- The router/firewall must be able to port forward.
+- Purchase or acquire a domain name.
+- Free Cloudflare account.

 # Hardware
 Hardware specifics and Ubuntu Desktop/Windows Server installation are not covered in this wiki due to the vastly different setups and multiple install options.
-There is plenty of documentation already available on how to install Ubuntu and Windows Server.
-This should run on anything from a Raspberry Pi to a fully built-out hypervisor lab.
+There is plenty of documentation already available on how to install Ubuntu Desktop and Windows Server.

 ## Seedbox
 - Fresh up-to-date install of Ubuntu Desktop 22.04 LTS 64-bit (Recommend minimum installation).